-- 45. Returnees will receive unconditional food assistance consisting of cooked rations at transit sites and a three-month in-kind and CBT package designed to meet their immediate food needs and contribute to dietary diversification and the prevention of malnutrition. - 46.
-Based on IPC analysis and needs assessments, WFP will provide three months of unconditional food assistance and/or CBTs for populations affected by crises, including climate-related shocks, in order to meet their immediate food and nutrition needs in the aftermath of a shock and/or during the lean season. - 47.
-In partnership with the Burundi Red Cross and the national meteorological institute, WFP will expand multi-purpose preventive cash assistance for people at risk of flooding or other disasters, based on risk and vulnerability analysis and anticipatory action.
-This will be complemented by a capacity strengthening activity under CSP outcome 4.
+- 46. Returnees will receive unconditional food assistance consisting of cooked rations at transit sites and a three-month in-kind and CBT package designed to meet their immediate food needs and contribute to dietary diversification and the prevention of malnutrition. - 47.
+Based on IPC analysis and needs assessments,46 WFP will provide three months of unconditional food assistance and/or CBTs for populations affected by crises, including climate-related shocks, in order to meet their immediate food and nutrition needs in the aftermath of a shock and/or during the lean season. - 48.
+In partnership with the Burundi Red Cross and the national meteorological institute, WFP will support communities at risk of flooding or other disasters, based on risk and vulnerability analysis, with timely implementation of anticipatory action through the provision of multi-purpose cash-based transfers.

-Activity 3: Provide adequate and timely nutrition-dense food along with gender-transformative social and behaviour change communication to supplement the diets of acutely malnourished boys and girls aged 6-59 months, pregnant and breastfeeding women and girls, people living with HIV and people undergoing treatment for tuberculosis in refugee camps and targeted areas and provinces with a prevalence of global acute malnutrition between 5 and 9 percent and with aggravating factors, such as acute food insecurity, high population displacement, return of refugees and epidemics or disease outbreaks that increase the risk of mortality among the targeted groups.
-Community platforms will be used for complementary screening of acute malnutrition and initiatives that raise awareness of healthy diets and nutrition.
+Activity 3: Provide adequate and timely nutrition-dense food along with gender-transformative social and behaviour change communication to supplement the diets of acutely malnourished boys and girls aged 6-59 months, pregnant and breastfeeding women and girls, people living with HIV and people undergoing treatment for tuberculosis in refugee camps and targeted areas